-Dr. Neil Vasdev is the inaugural Director of the Azrieli Centre for Neuro-Radiochemistry, based in the Campbell Family Mental Health Research Institute at CAMH.
-He serves as the Associate Director and Chief Radiochemist of the Research Imaging Centre at CAMH.
-He is also the endowed Azrieli Chair in Brain and Behaviour, and a Tier 1 Canada Research Chair in Radiochemistry and Nuclear Medicine.
+Dr. Neil Vasdev is the Director of the Research Imaging Centre and Pre-Clinical Research at CAMH.
+He is also the Director of the Azrieli Centre for Neuro-Radiochemistry and serves as the Chief Radiochemist at CAMH.
+He is the endowed Azrieli Chair in Brain and Behaviour, and Tier 1 Canada Research Chair in Radiochemistry and Nuclear Medicine.
 In addition, he is a full Professor in the Department of Psychiatry at the University of Toronto.

 He received his PhD in chemistry from McMaster University while supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), and continued training with a NSERC postdoctoral fellowship at the E.O.
 Lawrence Berkeley National Laboratory in Berkeley, California.
 He began his independent research program and faculty career at CAMH and the University of Toronto in 2004.
-He was the Director of Radiochemistry at Massachusetts General Hospital (2011-2017), and he still maintains his faculty appointment at Harvard Medical School.
+He was the Director of Radiochemistry at Massachusetts General Hospital (2011-2017), and faculty member at Harvard Medical School, prior to returning to CAMH.

 Areas of Research